How we score

 - Hu, N., Pavlou, P. A., & Zhang, J. (2017).
 On self-selection biases in online product reviews.
 MIS Quarterly, 41(2), 449-471.
 Evidence for recency weighting in review aggregation doi:10.25300/MISQ/2017/41.2.06

-Items marked with * in review breakdowns indicate health/safety weighted categories.
+Items marked with * indicate health and safety weighted categories.

 Have questions about our methodology?